 \section{Conclusion}

-We introduce LED, a novel method for enhancing nighttime depth estimation, leveraging HD light patterns projected by modern vehicle headlights.
-Through extensive experiments, we demonstrate the effectiveness of our approach, showcasing notable improvements in depth perception within and beyond illuminated areas.
-The versatility of our method is further emphasized by its successful integration with two SOTA architectures: Adabins and DepthFormer.
-Moreover, LED demonstrated promising real-world performances.
-We release the Nighttime Synthetic Drive Dataset, a synthetic nighttime dataset comprising 49,995 comprehensively annotated images.
-This dataset will serve as a valuable resource for the research community, fostering exploration of various tasks related to autonomous driving in low-light conditions.
-As we tackle the difficulties of nighttime computer vision, our study highlight the potential advantages of using HD patterns for robust depth estimation.
+\simon{We introduce LED, a method for enhancing nighttime depth estimation by leveraging high-definition light patterns projected by modern vehicle headlights.
+Through extensive experiments, we demonstrate significant improvements in depth perception, both within and beyond illuminated areas.
+Our method's versatility is highlighted by its successful integration with two state-of-the-art architectures, Adabins and DepthFormer, as well as the foundation model Depth Anything V2.
+Moreover, LED shows promising real-world performance.
+We also release the Nighttime Synthetic Drive Dataset, comprising 49,995 fully annotated images.
+We hope it will serve as a valuable resource for the research community, supporting exploration of various nighttime perception tasks.}